 - Summer concert events that involve any tailgating are also places the police are looking to write up minor in possession charges.
 Citations written at The Xfinity Center (Great Woods) in Mansfield are common.
 Those cases appear in the Attleboro District Court.
 Events at Gillette stadium in Foxboro show up in the Wrentham District Court.
 These are both courts I am very familiar with.

 Massachusetts Social Host Law

 Massachusetts is also one of the few states where adults can be charged with allowing alcohol consumption to minors on their property.
-This Social host law is controversial, since the adults do not even have to supply the alcohol to be charged.
+This Social host law is controversial and can be unfairly charged since the adults do not even have to supply the alcohol to be charged.
 It is very possible to be accused of this offense without even knowing there was underage drinking going on in your home or on your property.

 By calling, you have nothing to lose.
 I’ll be happy to talk with you and discuss your case before you decide if you want to hire me.
 Defending people accused of crimes is what I do for a living.
 Call to set up a free consultation now.

 Post on Massachusetts Social Host Law.